All Episodes

 That's what was unfair about it.

-Well, Rush, no, because you know, you can do something over and over again a thousand times, but as we know, that doesn't really necessarily increase your knowledge.
+Well, Rush, no, because, you know, you can do something over and over again a thousand times, but as we know, that doesn't really necessarily increase your knowledge.

 And at the end of the day, when somebody's sick, do they want to see a nurse or do they want to see a physician that's finished their training as a physician?

-Well, it depends whether you're talking about a low information guy, or you're talking about somebody else.
+Well, it depends whether you're talking about a low information guy or you're talking about somebody else.

-Uh well, I think most of your listeners would want to see a physician.
+Well, I think most of your listeners would want to see a physician.

-Um, and there is a lot of animosity, I think, between nurses and doctors.
+But there's a lot involved, and there is a lot of animosity, I think, between nurses and doctors.

 And you've seen it from both sides.